 The Leeds and Liverpool Canal is a major feature and attraction within both the urban and rural areas.
 Tourism provides an increasingly important contribution to the local economy.
 There are currently 77 attractions and 54 accommodation providers in the district.

-There were 2.83million visitors to Pendle in 2018.
-Visitor spend increased from £120million to £130million per year with 28% of this from staying visitors.
-The Tourism and hospitality industry supports 1,657 full time jobs locally.
+The latest figures available indicate there are almost 3million visitors to Pendle annually although, in the last year, this will have been affected by the Covid-19.
+Visitor spend is around £130million per year with 28% of this from staying visitors.
+And in normal circumstances, the Tourism and hospitality industry supports around 1,700 full time jobs locally.